 Relocate a French Company to Israel

-How to relocate a French company to Israel?
+This article addresses how to relocate a French company to Israel.
 During the last few years, business relocations between France and Israel have been increasing.
 Our law firm, Cohen, Decker, Pex & Brosh, provides some important considerations before embarking on a business relocation to Israel.

 While this article specifically addresses French businesses, we also provide these services for other international businesses seeking to relocate to Israel.
 It is important to note that Israeli corporate law falls under the jurisdiction of the Israeli Corporations Authority.

-Considerations When Seeking to Relocate a Foreign Company to Israel
+Considerations When Seeking to Relocate a French Company to Israel (or Other Foreign Company)

 To open an LLC in Israel, an Israeli tax resident must be appointed as the representative (natsig) and thus the guarantor of the LLC to the Israeli tax authorities.
 The representative will be responsible for the debts and the actions of the company vis-à-vis the tax institutions.
 If the potential representative has incurred debts for other prior activities registered in these institutions, they will not be entitled to act as a representative.